 Where is the best place to contact you?

-[Ceillie’s Note: She also has a Patreon, for those who want to support Chelsea directly!]
+[Ceillie’s Note: Chelsea M. Cameron also has a Patreon, for those who want to support her directly!]

 Where should readers start when it comes to your writing?

 Depends on what they’re looking for!
 I’ve written all kinds of stuff.

 If contemporary is your thing, start with My Favorite Mistake or Deeper We Fall.